With the new year starting, the gyms are filling up as many people are making health and fitness part of their resolutions for 2023.

 How Slip and Fall Accidents Happen at the Gym

 Patrons of gyms and fitness centers can slip and fall for many reasons.
 Some examples of slip and fall hazards that are not your fault at gyms include:

-If dangerous conditions are ignored by gym owners and managers, then patrons can sustain serious injuries including head injuries; brain injuries; broken bones; and back, neck, or spinal cord injuries.
+If dangerous conditions are ignored by gym owners and managers, then patrons can sustain serious injuries including head injuries, brain injuries, broken bones and backs, neck or spinal cord injuries.

 If you have been injured in a slip and fall accident at a gym, it is important to seek medical attention and document the incident, including taking photos of the hazard and any injuries you sustained.
 Those who are injured because of a dangerous condition at a gym may have a right to seek compensation for their pain and suffering, medical bills and lost wages through a personal injury lawsuit.
 You may also want to speak with an experienced personal injury lawyer to discuss your options.

 If you were injured in a slip and fall accident at a local gym, then please contact our personal injury attorneys at 800-800-5678.
 You can schedule your free consultation and learn if you qualify to file a gym injury lawsuit.